arbs-io/vscode-jwt-decoder/README.md

 ![vscode-jwt-decoder.gif](images/vscode-jwt-decoder.gif)

-## JWT DocumentSemanticTokensProvider
+## JWT Semantic Tokens

-The vscode-jwt-decoder extension uses the Visual Studio Code DocumentSemanticTokensProvider API to improve the readability of JSON Web Tokens (JWT) within the editor.
-The DocumentSemanticTokensProvider API allows extensions to provide semantic tokens, or meta-information, about the contents of a document.
+The vscode-jwt-decoder extension uses the Visual Studio Code Semantic Tokens API to improve the readability of JSON Web Tokens (JWT) within the editor.
+The Semantic Tokens API allows extensions to provide semantic tokens, or meta-information, about the contents of a document.
 VS Code can use this meta-information to improve the document's readability by applying syntax highlighting or other visual cues.

-In the case of the vscode-jwt-decoder extension, the extension uses the DocumentSemanticTokensProvider API to provide semantic tokens for the various parts of a JWT, such as the header, payload, and signature.
+In the case of the vscode-jwt-decoder extension, the extension uses the Semantic Tokens API to provide semantic tokens for the various parts of a JWT, such as the header, payload, and signature.
 These semantic tokens can then apply syntax highlighting or other visual cues to make it easier to distinguish between the different parts of the JWT.

 For example, the header and payload sections of the JWT can be highlighted in a different colour than the signature, making it easier to identify these parts of the token.
 Additionally, the extension can use semantic tokens to apply various colour schemes to other parts of the payload, depending on the type of data it represents.